idelairre/TumblrFox/README.md

 ## The idea

 + Create new components by aggregating Tumblr features that are often over looked or have a silly implementation (indash blogs) or complicated UI (in dash post filter filter options are hidden until a search term is entered... why?) or are arbitrarily disabled (there is a perfectly functional NSFW filter that I can't otherwise figure out how to enable) into a functional component.
-+ Create tools, mixins, etc. to make developing Backbone components using Tumblr code easier (this is panning out to building components that have a "React-like" behavior)
++ Create tools, mixins, etc. to make developing Backbone components using Tumblr code easier

 ## Problems

-+ Since TumblrFox makes heavy use of local resources, clearing your browser cache can wipeout TumblrFox's database!
++ Since TumblrFox makes heavy use of local storage, clearing your browser cache can wipeout TumblrFox's database!
 + Tumblr api is inconsistent when it comes to fetching follower and dashboard data (i.e., data where you have to specify offsets: https://groups.google.com/forum/#!topic/tumblr-api/aFiFJ9DB-us).

 ## The future